 Read 2 Kings 4:1-7.
 Why didn't Elisha meet the needs of the widow himself?
 Why didn't he ask the Lord for the money to pay her debts?
 Why didn't God kill the creditor or give him a heart of compassion?
 God often asks us to step out and do something in faith and obedience so He can show Himself personally faithful on our behalf.
 God showed Himself to the widow and her sons as they obeyed.
 They collected the jars, poured the oil, and sold the oil.
-In her case, God's provision was not just a temporary solution, but gave her and sons a future that was debt free.
+In her case, God's provision was not a temporary solution; it gave her and her sons a debt-free future.